 Koh Luang Waterfall, Lamphun

 While trekking the waterfall, on the seventh step, many perennial plants, Samuth Chun, and ironwood are found.
 One can relax and admire the scenic beauty of the waterfall while trekking.
-The other attraction is a nature trail that must be trekked to learn flora of the region.
+The other attraction is a nature trail that must be trekked to learn about the flora of the region

 Ai Khiao Waterfall

-It is located in Khao Luang National Park of NakornsriThammasarat district.
-The origin of this waterfall is from Ai Khiao Mountains.
+It is located in Khao Luang National Park of NakornsriThammasarat district, and the origin of this waterfall is from the beautiful Ai Khiao Mountains.
 As the depth is quite less compared to other waterfall ponds, it is considered as the safest waterfall in Thailand for swimming.

 Mae Ya Waterfall

 It is one of the biggest waterfalls in Thailand, surrounded by lush green forests.
 Swimming, snapping, camping, trekking, and enjoying tinkling of water are the loved activities here.
-Also, there is a lush forest nearby that must be explored.

 → Where to stay: Best hotels in Chiang Mai

-Located in the National Park of the same name, Erawan Waterfall is the most beautiful waterfalls in Thailand located in Kanchanaburi Province.
-It is a seven-tiered waterfall originating from Tennaserium hills.
+Located in the National Park of the same name, Erawan Waterfall is the most beautiful waterfalls in Thailand.
+It is a seven-tiered waterfall originating from the Tennaserium hills of Kanchanaburi Province.

 The lush greenery, fishes swimming in greenish water, and the best landscape beauty is to vow for.
-Although swimming is not allowed here, there are still many places to visit here like Erawan National Park, nearby caves as Khao Nam Nang has plenty of surprises to explore.
+Swimming is strictly prohibited here, but a handful of nearby caves as Khao Nam Nang has plenty of surprises to explore.